yantongggg/LUNA/README.md

 ## Overview

 **LUNA** is a comprehensive women's safety application designed to provide protection, evidence collection, and support for women in potentially dangerous situations.
 The app disguises itself as a period tracking app to ensure user privacy and safety.

+## Challenge Faced Globally (Problem Statement)
+**The Safety & Digital Abuse Crisis Targeting Women** LUNA was born out of a critical need to address the escalating threats women face in both physical and digital environments.
+Based on global and local Malaysian data from 2025-2026:

+**Pervasive Physical Violence**: 1 in 3 women globally have experienced physical or sexual violence.
+In Malaysia, rising cases in states like Selangor and Johor highlight the urgent need for accessible intervention tools.

+**The Deepfake Epidemic**: 95% of non-consensual deepfake content targets women.
+Current platforms lack native tools to detect or "immunize" photos against AI manipulation.

+**Evidence Sabotage**: Victims of domestic abuse often cannot report incidents because abusers frequently erase evidence from local devices or block access to safe storage.

+**Safety Tech Fragmentation**: Most existing solutions are either "Reactive SOS" apps (too visible) or "Health Tracking" apps (no safety features), leaving a gap for a unified, discreet ecosystem

 ### Mission
 To empower women with tools for personal safety, evidence documentation, and emergency assistance while maintaining complete privacy through camouflage design.